nodejs/nodejs.dev/src/documentation/0029-node-event-loop/index.md

 ---
 title: 'The Node.js Event Loop'
-description: 'The Event Loop is one of the most important aspects to understand about Node'
+description: 'The Event Loop is one of the most important aspects to understand about Node.js'
 author: flaviocopes
 ---